UMM-CSci-Systems/Segmented-file-system-client/README.md

 :bangbang: ***There are security implications of using UDP,*** which is one of many reasons why one would tend to use TCP instead unless you have a good reason to use UDP.
 If you establish a datagram socket, you're essentially willing to receive packets from anyone sending to the UDP port you're listening on.
 In this lab, for example, there's nothing to stop someone from throwing stuff at your UDP port at the same time that the server is sending you files there, and there's no simple way to distinguish legitimate packets from bogus (and possibly) malicious packets.
 In this case (partly because we're using Java) it's hard to do much more than corrupt the files and (if your error checking isn't great) crash the client.
 In systems where buffer overruns are possible (typically programmed in C), then attacks on UDP ports can in extreme cases lead to gaining root.

-:bangbang: **You probably don't want to use wifi for this.** Unlike TCP, UDP doesn't promise that packets will arrive, so it's theoretically possible that a client won't receive all the packets sent by the server.
+:bangbang: **You probably don't want to use WiFi for this.** Unlike TCP, UDP doesn't promise that packets will arrive, so it's theoretically possible that a client won't receive all the packets sent by the server.
 We don't typically see that when using the lab boxes as the capacity of the wired